 At Key Stage 3, all students take on Religious Education through a thematic approach.
-Key topic areas include ‘Ultimate Questions’, ‘Religion and the Media’ and ‘Moral Issues’.
+Key topic areas include ‘Global Crime’, ‘Religion and the Media’ and ‘Moral Issues’.

 At Key Stage 4, all students study and take GCSE Religious Education, focusing on Christianity and Islam.
 They study religious beliefs and practices and apply the teachings to themes on relationships and families, crime and punishment and human rights and social justice.

 - Key Stage 3 Curriculum Endpoints in Religious Education

 - Key Stage 4 Curriculum Endpoints in Religious Education